-Again we want to point out here that the patients received benefit from only two injections, please watch the video for a comparison of our more aggressive treatment.
+Again we want to point out here that the patients received benefits from only two injections, please watch the video for a comparison of our more aggressive treatment.

 In our research, published in Clinical Medicine Insights: Arthritis and Musculoskeletal Disorders, (28) Ross Hauser, MD and Danielle R. Steilen-Matias, MMS, PA-C contributed to findings suggesting Dextrose Prolotherapy has been able to reduce pain and disability of traumatic and nontraumatic rotator cuff conditions.

 - Research revealed that treatment of moderate to severe rotator cuff tendinopathy due to injury with injections of hypertonic dextrose on painful entheses (the ligament and tendon attachments to the bone) resulted in superior long-term pain improvement and patient satisfaction compared with blinded saline injection over painful entheses, with intermediate results for entheses injection with saline.

 - In a retrospective case–control study, dextrose Prolotherapy improved in pain, disability, isometric strength, and shoulder active range of motion in patients with refractory chronic non-traumatic rotator cuff disease.

 - Regenerative injection therapies, including prolotherapy, have shown promise in the treatment of several musculoskeletal disorders, but have not previously been applied to glenoid labral tear.

 - Here we review several important aspects of these lesions and present an initial case series of 33 patients with labral tear that were treated in our clinic with intra-articular injections of hypertonic dextrose.